cabal-club/grants/samsung.md

 Cabal enables every community to have their own chat platform.
 It's like Slack, but free and decentralized.

-Cabal replaces reliance on centralized services and any need to setup or pay for servers.
+Cabal replaces a reliance on centralized servers as well as any need to setup or pay for your own servers.
 Everything happens on and with users' devices.

 Anyone who has used centralized chat platforms has felt the limitations of their ability to serve users' needs: